thisbejann/thisbejann/README.md

   &#8287;&#8287;&#8287;&#8287;&#8287;
 </p>

+## About me

+🎓 &nbsp;I'm currently a 4th year Computer Engineering Student
+🌱 &nbsp;Constantly learning about Web Development frameworks and libraries such as React.js, Next.js, Material UI, and Tailwind CSS
+🎸 &nbsp;My hobbies are playing guitar, FPS shooters and MOBA e-sport titles.

 <!--
 **thisbejann/thisbejann** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.